Sagamore Bridge: Rotary reconstruction

 In 2004, construction began to replace the rotary that connects Route 6 and Route 3 to the bridge with a trumpet interchange known as the "Sagamore Flyover".
 This project had been delayed for many years because of a controversy about the disruption of homes and businesses in the area.
 The project finally commenced because of the severe gridlock at the rotary, which was built to accommodate a much smaller amount of traffic.
 The flyover was completed in late 2006.

 The Army Corps of Engineers replaced the bridge deck, the sidewalk, and the lighting in May 2010.
 In October 2019, the Army Corps of Engineers recommended replacing the bridge with a wider bridge with four travel lanes, one auxiliary lane in each direction, bike and pedestrian paths, shoulders, and a median.
 The recommendation said that replacement was more cost-effective than upgrading the existing bridge in order to reduce long summertime backups.

 Future

-The Massachusetts DOT is following up on a study that concluded in 2019 about the future of the bridge along with the Bourne Bridge.
-The 2019 study concluded that improvements were needed to connectivity across the canal.
+In 2019, a federal study concluded that the Sagamore and Bourne bridges, originally expected to last only 50 years, needed replacement.
 The Cape Cod Bridges program is currently taking public input into the multi phased project and have unveiled different design types for feedback.

+The Sagamore bridge is slated to be replaced with a new span just to the west of the existing span.
+Construction could begin in 2027 with an estimated time to completion of 8 to 10 years.
+The existing bridge will remain open during the construction of new bridge.
+Unlike the existing bridge, owned by the federal government, the state of Massachusetts will own the new bridge.